lgatto/lgatto.github.io/_pages/cbio-who.md

   as an intern.
 He has a Master degree in Computer Science Engineering, has been previously working in the banking sector and is currently transitioning to Bioinformatics/Biostatistics.

+- **Julie Devis** (Github:
+  [JulieDevis](https://github.com/JulieDevis)) is a master student in biomedical sciences.
+She is working on deciphering complex mechanisms of epigenetic alterations in cancer genomes.
+She is pursuing her research in collaboration with the epigenetics group and is co-supervised by Axelle.

+- **Kilian Maes** (Github:
+  [KilianMaes[(https://github.com/KilianMaes)) is master student finishing his degree in software engineering.
+He is working on the clustering of mass spectrometry data.
+He is co-supervised by [Prof Pierre Dupont](https://www.info.ucl.ac.be/~pdupont/) from the Machine Learning Group.

+- **Samuel Grégoire** is a master student in biomedical sciences who is benchmarking single cell mass spectrometry-based proteomics analysis pipelines.
+He is co-supervised by Sébastien Pyr dit Ruys from the proteomics group.

 ## Remote members